ggplots are layered compositions of these various components. To add components to the plot we simply add them with a “+”

 Most often bar charts are used to display summary values by group.

-One way to do this is to use dplyr
+One way to do this is to use dplyr to calculate summary

 stats and plot those with col